 Lead Faculty: Dr. Valerie K. Amber

-- study and discuss the historical and cultural traditions of the cultural and ethnic groups in the United States and California society.
-(Removing andamp;#8220;and Californiaandamp;#8221; because we will have NCATE agreement with at least 25 states)
+- Study and discuss the historical and cultural traditions of the cultural and ethnic groups in the United States and California society.
+(Removing and California because we will have NCATE agreement with at least 25 states)